Data Governance and Protection Policy

 Data Retention and Disposal

-• Retain data only as long as necessary for research or legal purposes.
+• Retain data only as long as necessary for research or contractual purposes.

 • Securely delete or anonymize expired data using certified data destruction methods.